adamralph/bullseye/README.md

 Console.ReadKey();
 ```

-This does not work after calling `RunTargetsAndExit`/`RunTargetsAndExit` because that is the final statement that will be executed.
+This does not work after calling `RunTargetsAndExitAsync` because that is the final statement that will be executed.

 In Visual Studio 2019 and later, .NET console apps pause before exiting by default, so none of this is required.